 By 2022, workers aged 50 and up will comprise 35% of the workforce.

-Tip #5: Be inclusive of workers with disabilities
+Tip #5: Be inclusive of people with disabilities and neurodiverse workers

-It’s important for all businesses to ensure disabled candidates have as many opportunities to join their company as everyone else.
-Make sure your job postings are welcoming to workers of all abilities by advertising when there are accommodations like flexible hours or tele-work policies that would appeal to workers with disabilities.
-Also, highlight access, accommodations, and flexibility to let disabled applicants know that your workplace values them.
+It’s important for all businesses to ensure people with disabilities and neurodiverse candidates have as many opportunities to join their company as everyone else.
+Make sure your job postings are welcoming to workers of all abilities by advertising when there are accommodations like flexible hours, quiet work stations, or tele-work policies.
+Also, highlight access, accommodations, and flexibility to let these applicants know that your workplace values them.

 The language and the criteria you use is very important.
 Here’s how you can reframe your tasks to be more inclusive of disabled workers.